DecisionVis/deltamoea/README.md

 * Translate δMOEA into the programming language of your choice
 * Integrate δMOEA into another program
 * Hook δMOEA up to your model of interest
-* Build a GUI frontend that ties δMOEA to your model
+* Build a GUI frontend that ties δMOEA to your domain model
-* Build a web frontend that ties δMOEA to your model
+* Build a web frontend that ties δMOEA to your domain model
 * ...

 Visit http://www.decisionvis.com for contact information.